IBM-Cloud/docs/iam/assignaccess.md

 ## Cloud Foundry access

 All users are granted the auditor organization role by default.
-You can update this role to billing manager or organization manager after the user accepts the invitation.
+You can update this role to billing manager, organization manager, or no organization role after the user accepts the invitation.
 During the invite process, you can add multiple space roles, one at a time.

 1. From the **Invite users** screen, expand the **Cloud Foundry access** section.
 2. Select an organization to add the user to.